 Exercise and Sport Science

-The exercise and sport science program provides students with a well-rounded background in the human movement sciences.
+The Exercise and Sport Science program provides students with a well-rounded background in the human movement sciences.
 Students acquire the knowledge, skills and abilities necessary to lead others in the area of health-enhancing physical activity and movement.
-The program's foundation courses in areas such as biology, anatomy, chemistry and physiology provide a scientific basis for human movement, while courses in areas such as biomechanics, exercise physiology, sport/exercise physiology, exercise testing and prescription, strength and conditioning, and motor behavior introduce students to the multidisciplinary study of movement.
+The program’s foundation courses in areas such as biology, anatomy, chemistry, and physiology provide a scientific basis for human movement, while courses in areas such as biomechanics, exercise physiology, sport/exercise psychology, exercise testing and prescription, strength and conditioning, and motor behavior introduce students to the multidisciplinary study of movement.